Effective synchronization amid noise-induced chaos: Discussion

 \section{Discussion}

 In this paper, we showed that noise-induced synchronization can be extended beyond its recognized limits.
 Our study demonstrated effective synchronization under noise-driven dynamics with positive Lyapunov exponents, which precludes conventional noise-induced synchronization.
 This effective synchronization arose from two key features of our dynamics.
-First, the statistical distribution of phases at a given moment becomes independent of the initial distribution for every realization of waiting times, as noted in Sec.~\ref{sec:conv}.
+First, the statistical distribution of phases at a given moment becomes independent of the initial distribution for any $\beta^{(k)}$ realization after a well-defined finite typical mixing-kick number $K_\mathrm{m}$, as noted in Sec.~\ref{sec:conv}.
 Thus, the distributions seen by two independent agents become equal to each other while varying (together) strongly with more kicks.
 Second, concentrating on dynamics whose Lyapunov exponent is small in magnitude, we found in Sec.~\ref{sec:sync} that the prevalence of low-entropy distributions $q(\varphi)$ permits accurate effective synchronization.